Health & Nutrition

 The Foundation seeks to establish a laboratory to test nutrient content of foods, particularly butter produced under various conditions; to conduct research into the “X Factor,” discovered by Dr. Price; and to determine the effects of traditional preparation methods on nutrient content and availability in whole foods."

 The anti-Weston Price sites say that WAPF does not accept funding from industry organizations, but most of their funding comes from individual meat and dairy farmers.
+This would be difficult to verify so I haven't tried.

 What WAPF says about food